-David holds a B.A. in English and Humanities from Milligan College and an MAIS in Women and Gender Studies and an MA in English literature, and a Ph.D. in Writing and Rhetoric--all from Mason.
-They are also currently a doctoral candidate in the Writing and Rhetoric Program at Mason, where their dissertation research looks at the rhetoric of trauma and friendships in Post 2010 television.
+David holds a B.A. in English and Humanities from Milligan University, and an MAIS in Women and Gender Studies, an MA in English literature, and a Ph.D. in Writing and Rhetoric--all from Mason.
+They are currently working on a graduate certificate in Qualitative Research Methods from Mason as well.

-They began their role at Mason inn 2013 where they served as the graduate assistant for the Women and Gender Studies Center.
+They began their role at Mason in 2013 where they served as the graduate assistant for the Women and Gender Studies Center.
 In addition to this role, they served in LGBTQ Resources from 2014-2015 as a graduate assistant and in 2016 was hired on full time as the program coordinator for Women and Gender Studies.
 Beginning in 2019, David was hired on as full time faculty and in 2021 transitioned to a joint appointment with the School of Integrative Studies and Women and Gender Studies.
 They also served as associate director for Women and Gender Studies from 2019-2022 and director of undergraduate students from 2019-2023 where they led the effort to develop the minor in LGBTQ Studies, were part of the team that developed the Integrative Studies major concentration in Women and Gender Studies, moved WMST 208: Introduction to LGBTQ Studies to the Mason Core, developed a new peer to peer student leadership model, and co-developed with students the Intersectionality 101 training module.

 CHSS 101: Introduction to CHSS-LLC

 CHSS 490: Undergraduate Teaching Practicum